daniel-p-thomas-hub/info_gitdir/README.md

 ## INFO 550

 ### Final Project
-For my project, I will analyze some basic COVID-19 data.
+For my project, I will analyze some basic COVID-19 data and produce a map.

 To analyze the data, you will need to install some R packages.
 The required packages can be installed using `R` commands.